Minimal Distance of Propositional Models: Applicability of Clone Theory and Duality

-\begin{remark} Note that in the reduction from $\dNSOLpp(\Gamma)$ to $\dNSOL(\Gamma)$ we construct the assignment $B(m)$ as an extension of $m$ by setting all new variables to~$0$.
-In particular, if $m$ is the constant $0$-assignment, then so is $B(m)$.
-We will use this observation in the sequel. \end{remark}
+\begin{remark} Note that in the reduction from $\dNSOLpp(\Gamma)$ to $\dNSOL(\Gamma)$ we construct the assignment $B(m)$ as an extension of~$m$ by setting all new variables to~$0$.
+In particular, if~$m$ is the constant $0$-assignment, then so is $B(m)$.
+We use this observation as we continue. \end{remark}

+The following result is a technical lemma, which allows us to consider constraints with disjoint variables independently.